asifhasan24/FL_Skin/README.md

-This repository contains a Jupyter Notebook implementing a Federated Learning (FL) model with Homomorphic Encryption using TensorFlow and Keras.
+This repository contains a Jupyter Notebook implementing an Explainable Federated Learning (FL) model with Homomorphic Encryption using TensorFlow and Keras.

-The notebook trains a lightweight multi scale CNN model across multiple clinets without sharing raw data, ensuring privacy preservation.
+Abstract:

-Features
+Skin diseases pose a major public health challenge, with skin cancer being the most prevalent malignancy.
+Early detection is critical for improving patient outcomes, yet traditional diagnostic methods rely on expert evaluation, which is limited by clinician variability, image quality, and accessibility constraints.
+Deep learning (DL)-based models offer automated diagnostic capabilities but require large-scale centralized data aggregation, which conflicts with privacy regulations and poses security risks.
+Federated Learning (FL) enables collaborative training across multiple hospitals without sharing raw patient data, yet it introduces communication overhead, security vulnerabilities, and interpretability challenges, hindering its real-world deployment.
+To address these issues, an Encrypted FedAvg-Based Explainable Federated Learning approach has been proposed utilizing a Lightweight Deep Learning Multi-Scale Convolutional Neural Network (LWMS-CNN) for efficient, privacy-preserving, and interpretable skin cancer diagnosis.
+The proposed method integrates Homomorphic Encryption (HE) for secure model aggregation, preventing privacy breaches while maintaining strong diagnostic performance.
+Additionally, SHapley Additive exPlanations (SHAP) enhances interpretability, enabling clinicians to understand AI-driven predictions.
+Experimental evaluations on the HAM10000 dataset demonstrate that the proposed LWMS-CNN-FL model achieves 98.6% accuracy, with only a 0.3% tradeoff when encryption is applied, ensuring robust security without compromising diagnostic reliability.
+By integrating lightweight deep learning, federated learning, encryption, and explainability, this study presents a scalable, privacy-preserving, computationally efficient, and clinically interpretable AI-driven solution for secure and accurate early skin cancer detection in real-world healthcare applications.

-Implements Federated Learning using TensorFlow/Keras
+Contributions:

-Utilizes convolutional layers for model architecture
+1. The proposed Lightweight Multi-Scale CNN achieves superior accuracy compared to state-of-the-art (SOTA) models while maintaining the lowest number of trainable parameters, effectively balancing performance and efficiency.

-Includes common evaluation metrics like Recall, Precision, and AUC
+2. Unlike traditional deep learning models, this federated approach ensures data privacy and security constraints without compromising performance.

-Designed for distributed training scenarios
+3. Homomorphic encryption ensures secure aggregation of model updates, significantly reducing risks associated with data exposure.

-Provides model security by Homomorphic Encryption
+4. Integration of SHAP provides interpretability, enabling clinicians and researchers to comprehend the reasoning behind AI-generated predictions.